stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 Frame buffer functionality will be developed further when rendering is addressed in the next chapter.

-The API for frame buffers is simple:
+The API for frame buffers is also simple:

 ```java
 interface Library {